Adjunct Faculty Frequently Asked Questions

 Do adjunct faculty have representation on Faculty Senate?

-The following two adjunct faculty members will represent all adjuncts at Faculty Senate meetings fro the 2020-2021 academic year.
+Two adjunct faculty members represent all adjuncts at Faculty Senate meetings.
 They are non-voting members of Faculty Senate who can make motions, second motions, and discuss policies.
 They will be advocating as adjunct members at large, not representing any college.
-You should feel free to contact them to discuss any issues that pertain to Faculty Senate.
-Starting in September 2020, you will be able to see the upcoming Faculty Senate agendas and minutes at https://www.weber.edu/facultysenate/Senate.html

 Will I be hired again for next semester?